vincent-hanlon/InvertypeR/README.md

 InvertypeR is primarily an inversion GENOTYPING tool---users provide the coordinates of putative inversions.
 Although it is possible to use InvertypeR without providing any regions to genotype (in which case [BreakpointR](https://bioconductor.org/packages/release/bioc/html/breakpointR.html) will be used to identify putative inversions), this will tend to miss small inversions.

 If there are specific inversions you want to genotype, the choice is easy.
 However, if you want to find as many inversions as possible, then providing a list of coordinates from the literature or the coordinates of the spacers between pairs of inverted repeats (which commonly cause inversions) is a good idea.
-The file sup_table_24_inversions.bed in the example_output folder contains both of those things for GRCh38 in humans.
+The file hanlon_2021_BMCgenomics_augmented.bed contains both of those things for GRCh38 in humans.
+Alternatively, if you want to genotype a smaller set of common inversions in human populations, the 292 inversions in the file porubsky_2022_cell.bed are a good place to start, which are from [this paper](https://doi.org/10.1016/j.cell.2022.04.017).
+See below to choose appropriate priors.

 Regions to genotype should be provided to InvertypeR as a BED file (at least for the main function, `invertyper_pipeline()`; lower-level functions typically expect BED files to be loaded into GRanges objects with the function `import_bed()`).